 PGY2 ambulatory residency director

 Jennifer Loucks, PharmD, BCPS

-The PGY2 specialty residency in ambulatory care is tailored to the interests and career goals of each resident.
+The PGY2 ambulatory care pharmacy residency is tailored to the interests and career goals of each resident.
 A variety of practice settings are available.

 - Advanced heart failure